rivalrockets/rivalrockets.github.com/_posts/2009-08-04-a-coloring-tutorial-that-saved-my-life.md

   - Art
   - How to
 ---
 Well, not really.
-But &#8220;Basic Color Blending&#8221; by [Andantonius](http://andantonius.deviantart.com/) from Deviant Art, found [here](http://andantonius.deviantart.com/art/Andart-Basic-Blending-101327993), is one of the most insightful and helpful tutorials I&#8217;ve ever seen for digital coloring.
+But "Basic Color Blending" by [Andantonius](http://andantonius.deviantart.com/) from Deviant Art, found [here](http://andantonius.deviantart.com/art/Andart-Basic-Blending-101327993), is one of the most insightful and helpful tutorials I've ever seen for digital coloring.

 Credit goes to Kit for finding this amazing video first.
 He showed it to me a while back, and I just now got to watching it since my web speed was increased.

-Here&#8217;s some before/after images showing my improvement after being enlightened by Andantonius.
+Here's some before/after images showing my improvement after being enlightened by Andantonius.

 _**Before:**_